What You Should Know About This Degree

 People in business, education, health care, and other fields often choose Liberal Arts master’s degrees as a way to pursue leadership skills, such as the ability to communicate effectively to others.
 It’s often possible to customize your program to suit your own professional interests.
 Someone hoping to teach high school-level history, for example, might focus their coursework on global civilization or current events.
 This sort of flexibility is a hallmark of a Liberal Arts program.

 Another primary characteristic of a master’s program in Liberal Arts is its interdisciplinary nature.
 Since the liberal arts span the professions, so, too, do most programs.
-Many feature core courses that discuss great ideas in philosophy and global learning, and then allow students to choose courses in the area that interests them and applies to their own professional aspirations.
+Many feature core courses that discuss great ideas in philosophy and global learning, and then they allow students to choose courses in the area that interests them and applies to their own professional aspirations.

 Here are some questions to ask when researching Liberal Arts programs: